Davidstow Creamery: History

+Unigate

+After the formation of Unigate in 1959, further afield there were creameries in Dorrington, Shropshire, Great Torrington in north-west Devon, and St Erth (former United Dairies) in west Cornwall.

+The site competed at the Royal Dairy Show in London, and the International Cheese Awards at Acton, Cheshire.
+By the late 1950s, it was making Cheddar, Cheshire, Double Gloucester and Leicester.
+Bulk milk collections began in 1972; other creameries would do this after Davidstow began this.

+By 1976 it was making 72,000lb of cheese per day.
+Unigate sold 75% of its milk production to the Milk Marketing Board in July 1979 for £55m.

+Dairy Crest

+Dairy Crest had 16 creameries in 1979.
+Under Dairy Crest Foods, other creameries were at Sturminster Newton, which closed in 2000; and at Cannington, Somerset, which now makes yoghurt for Yeo Valley; Aspatria Creamery, which now makes Lake District Cheddar, by First Milk; and a site at Ellesmere, Shropshire, which made Cheshire cheese until 1987; the area around North Shropshire is also a main dairy industry supplier, with St Ivel making cheese at Whitchurch, Shropshire.
+By the late 1980s Dairy Crest Foods made a quarter of all the cheese eaten in the UK.

 The site was bought by the Milk Marketing Board in 1979; in 1980 the processing division was divested as the new company Dairy Crest.
+In 1993 Dairy Crest decided to make Davidstow its main cheese manufacturing site, and invest £6M.
 In 2002 the site employed 174.
+Dairy Crest floated on the stock exchange in 1996.

 In 2019, Dairy Crest was bought by the Canadian company Saputo Inc.

 Environmental concerns

 On 22 June 2022, Dairy Crest was found guilty of environmental offences over a five-year period and fined £1.5 million.
 This is the largest fine ever awarded for an Environment Agency conviction in the South West of England.
-The pollution affected the River Inny, Cornwall and included releasing a harmful biocide into the river on 16 August 2016, killing thousands of fish over a 2-kilometre stretch, and coating the River Inny with a noxious, black sludge for 5 kilometres in 2018, through a release of a mass of suspended solids in July and August 2018.
+The pollution affected the River Inny, Cornwall and included releasing a harmful biocide into the river on 16 August 2016, killing thousands of fish over a two-kilometre stretch, and coating the River Inny with a noxious, black sludge for five kilometres in 2018, through a release of a mass of suspended solids in July and August 2018.

 Construction

 The boiler house was added in 1968.
 The site was expanded in 1984 and 2001.

-A £55m redevelopment opened in 2005.
+A £55M redevelopment opened in 2005.